Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/filter_panel/filter_panel.md

 ### Range Filter

-This type of filter allows you to specify a minimum value (Less than, Less than or equal to), a maximum value (Greater than, Greater than or equal to), or a range (Between).
+This type of filter allows you to specify a minimum value (Less than, Less than or equal), a maximum value (Greater than, Greater than or equal), or a range (Between).

 ## Applying a filter